FrankieBDev/DM-Streamer-Site/README.md

 - Consistency in design throughout.

 # Struggles
-I struggled initally using flexbox and media queries.
+-I struggled initally using flexbox and media queries.
 I found alot of elements would not align quite as I wanted them to.
-I also attempted creating a Nav bar from scratch which was quite the challenge.
+-I also attempted creating a Nav bar from scratch which was quite the challenge.
 I eventually settled for using Bootstrap as a guide and edited to make it look how I wanted.

 # Improvements
 I am uploading this about two months after creation (Oct 2022) as I didn't yet know what Github was or how to use it.